Censorship: Implementation

 The former Soviet Union maintained a particularly extensive program of state-imposed censorship.
 The main organ for official censorship in the Soviet Union was the Chief Agency for Protection of Military and State Secrets generally known as the Glavlit, its Russian acronym.
 The Glavlit handled censorship matters arising from domestic writings of just about any kind – even beer and vodka labels.
-Glavlit censorship personnel were present in every large Soviet publishing house or newspaper; the agency employed some 70,000 censors to review information before it was disseminated by publishing houses, editorial offices, and broadcasting studios.
+Glavlit censorship personnel were present in every large Soviet publishing house or newspaper; the agency employed 70,000 censors to review information before it was disseminated by publishing houses, editorial offices, and broadcasting studios.
 No mass medium escaped Glavlit's control.
 All press agencies and radio and television stations had Glavlit representatives on their editorial staffs.

 Sometimes, public knowledge of the existence of a specific document is subtly suppressed, a situation resembling censorship.
 The authorities taking such action will justify it by declaring the work to be "subversive" or "inconvenient".
 An example is Michel Foucault's 1978 text Sexual Morality and the Law (later republished as The Danger of Child Sexuality), originally published as La loi de la pudeur [literally, "the law of decency"].
-This work defends the decriminalization of statutory rape and the abolition of age of consent laws.
+This work defends the decriminalization of statutory rape and the abolition of age-of-consent laws.

 When a publisher comes under pressure to suppress a book, but has already entered into a contract with the author, they will sometimes effectively censor the book by deliberately ordering a small print run and making minimal, if any, attempts to publicize it.
 This practice became known in the early 2000s as privishing (private publishing). an OpenNet Initiative (ONI) classifications: